Cham, Germany: History

 Monks from Regensburg founded the Marienmünster, the first and oldest church in the Bavarian forest, at Chammünster in the 8th century.
 The first reference to Cham as a city appears in 976.
 An imperial castle of the Holy Roman Empire stood on the Galgenberg (German: "gallows hill"), providing protection for the trade route into Bohemia.
-Cham was granted its own currency in around 1000, the so-called Cham Denar.
+Cham was granted its own currency in around 1000, the Cham Denar.
 The 12th century saw the town's location shifted to its current place.
 The Hussite Wars of the 15th century inflicted great hardships on the townspeople.
 In 1742, the Pandur troops of Franz Freiherr von der Trenck overran and destroyed the city.

 Cham's first railway connection came in 1861.
 On April 18, 1945, a British air raid on the western part of Cham caused 63 deaths.
 The arrival of numerous German war refugees from Silesia and the Sudetenland swelled Cham's population from 5,860 to over 10,000.

 The father of the French resistance fighter Jeannette Guyot, Jean-Marie Guyot, who likewise was a member of the resistance, was arrested in early 1944 and transported to Cham, where he died.